 What kind of resources and services are available to students studying online?

 You have online access to your course schedules, transcripts, grades, viewing and paying your bills, and for online registration.

-Kettering College partners with MBS Direct, who will fulfill students’ course material needs and power our official virtual bookstore.
+Kettering College partners with eCampus, who will fulfill students’ course material needs and power our official virtual bookstore.
 Click here for a list of required textbooks and to order your books online!

 Online and on-campus tutoring are available to students.
 Specific areas of interest to BSHS students are writing and statistics.

 Online and on-campus students have access to an online reference librarian.
 The BSHS online students, even if they live out-of-state, have access to a wealth of library resources because our library is connected to OhioLINK, which links many libraries in Ohio.

 The first health professions course you will take is HESC 300: Introduction to the Health Sciences Program.
 The purpose of this course is to orient students to Kettering College and to the BSHS degree, as well as to provide you with the knowledge and skills that will help you to be successful in an online learning environment.

 What computer proficiency is needed, and what are the technical requirements for online study?

 Computer skills include proficiency in the Microsoft Windows environment — primarily word-processing, spreadsheets, and PowerPoint.
 The ability to navigate the Internet and to use email and attachments also is needed.

 Visit KC.edu/apply.
 Fill out the application found on this page and follow the rest of the admission steps.